-We lease an 11-mile pipeline extending from Pasadena, Texas to Baytown, Texas that is part of the DEP South Texas NGL Pipeline System.
-The primary term of this lease will expire on September 15, 2007, and will continue on a month-tomonth basis subject to termination by either party upon 60 days notice.
-This pipeline is being leased by us until we complete the construction of a parallel pipeline.
+We lease from TEPPCO an 11-mile pipeline extending from Pasadena, Texas to Baytown, Texas that is part of the DEP South Texas NGL Pipeline System.
+The primary term of this lease expired on September 15, 2007, and continues on a month-tomonth basis subject to termination by either party upon 60 days notice.
+This pipeline will be leased by us until we complete the construction of a parallel pipeline in first quarter of 2008.